telerik/teststudio-docs/docs/knowledge-base/login-issues-telerik-website.md

 ---
 title: Troubleshooting Login Issues on Telerik Website
-description: Users experiencing difficulties signing into their Telerik accounts can follow these steps to troubleshoot the common causes.
+description: Users might experience difficulties signing into their Telerik accounts due to the CloudFlare verification with error "Oops!
+We couldn't verify you're human.
+Please try a different browser or contact us for assistance."
+Anyone with the issue can try these steps to troubleshoot the issue and find a workaround.
 type: troubleshooting
 page_title: How to Resolve Login Problems on Telerik.com
 slug: login-issues-telerik-website